datum-cloud/.github/CLA.md

-that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to Datum Technology, Inc., or that your employer has executed a separate Corporate CLA with Datum Technology, Inc.
+that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to Datum, or that your employer has executed a separate Corporate CLA with Datum.

 ---